Japan's Largest Buddhist Convent

 Beneath the stone walkway from the Akamon gate to the main temple, single characters from the Lotus Sutra have been written one by one on individual stones and buried underground.
 There are roughly 70,000 of these stones buried here, though it has been said that through walking above these scriptures all health & great happiness will be received.

-Since long ago in this area the phrase “Have you stood on the soil of Untoan?” has existed, and this soil of Untoan is a reference to the temple’s ground which has the Lotus Sutra buried underneath it.
+Since long ago in this area the phrase “Japan's Largest Buddhist Convent” has existed, and this soil of Untoan is a reference to the temple’s ground which has the Lotus Sutra buried underneath it.

 Up until the early Edo period, Untoan served as the central temple for this region, collectively overseeing the appointment and dismissal of monks from the over 300 Soto school Zen temples of Echigo, and later on for the 80 Soto school Zen temples of Uonuma.